All manuscripts should be submitted via ScholarOne Manuscripts.

 Australian Mammalogy assumes that all authors of a multi-authored paper agree to its submission, and that the results have not been published nor are being considered for publication elsewhere.
 The Journal endeavours to ensure that the work published is that of the named authors except where acknowledged and, through its reviewing procedures, that all published results and conclusions are consistent with the primary data.
 However, it can take no responsibility for fraud or inaccuracy on the part of the contributors.

-Full Papers are complete reports of original research not previously published.
+Research Papers are complete reports of original research not previously published.
 Review articles should critically summarise relevant work in a specific field and indicate fruitful lines of further research.
 Comments on published papers should be submitted within one year of publication of the paper on which comment is being made and will be refereed.
 Authors of the original paper will be given the right of reply.
-Short Communications should have a short abstract and may present results from a brief but well-designed study, important observations not needing lengthy treatment or report on new techniques.
-The Results and Discussion sections may be merged in a Short Communication.
+Research Notes should have a short abstract and may present results from a brief but well-designed study, important observations not needing lengthy treatment or report on new techniques.
+The Results and Discussion sections may be merged in a Research Note.

 The work should be presented in clear and concise English.
 All text should be in Times New Roman, 12 point font, with 1.5-line spacing throughout, and with a margin of at least 3 cm on the left-hand side.
 At least every fifth line of each page must be numbered in the left-hand margin.
 All pages of the manuscript must be numbered consecutively, including those carrying references, tables and figure captions, all of which are to be placed after the text.
 Section headings should be clearly visible with each level treated consistently throughout the paper.